turingschool/career-development-curriculum/module_four/m4_job_search_care_package.md

 * [Go Pin Leads](https://www.gopinleads.com/)

 ## Interview Prep <a name="interview-prep"></a>

-[Use this resources doc](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/interview_prep_resources.md) to find mentors to complete mock interviews with,
+[Use this resources doc](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/interview_prep_resources.md) to find LOTS of interviewing resources including MULTIPLE mentors who you can have mock interviews with!

 ## Your GitHub <a name="github"></a>
 * Tips on updating your ReadMes